 Is not thy grace as mighty now

 As when Elijah felt its power?

 When glory beamed from Moses' brow,

 Or Job endured the trying hour?

 Remember, Lord, the ancient days; Renew thy work, thy grace restore; And while to thee our hearts we raise, On us thy Holy Spirit pour.

 WM.
 H. BATHURST.

-EFORE man fell, how did God communicate with him?
+OW did God communicate with man in Eden?